envidia/4d/README.md

 ## Why?
 - Better performance for modern browsers and mobile devices.
-- Features a comprehensive fix for legacy compatability issues with RAF.
+- Features a comprehensive fix for legacy compatibility issues with RAF.
 - Avoids setTimeout and setInterval unlike the majority of JavaScript timing functions.
-- Proritises browsers and mobile devices over node.
+- Prioritise timing for browsers and mobile devices over node.
 - Limit function calls, set FPS, delay and loop to the next frame to be rendered.
 - Features a comprehensive windowResize method that resolves mobile issues.
 - Features a media queries detection API with built in custom events (Coming soon)
-- Ability to mock jitterty/ random function calls e.g. emulate bad performance. (coming soon)
+- Ability to mock jittery/ random function calls e.g. emulate bad performance. (coming soon)
 - Less than **2kb gzip size** _(will never exceed a 4kb gzip size)_